Put a Python Script in a Container

 1 $ sudo docker run --rm --name my-running-app twitch-count-app

-assigns a name to the container and prevents more than one from running at a time (with the same name)twitch-count-app
+--rmautomatically removes the container when it exits; this prevents build-up of results when runningdocker ps -a--name my-running-appassigns a name to the container and prevents more than one from running at a time (with the same name)twitch-count-appis the image to execute, which was the tag (-t) used in thebuildcommand

 Distribute It